 ASI is audited annually by a Certified Public Accountant (CPA).

-ASI is a member of the Better Business Bureau, the Mobile Area Chamber of Commerce, the Alabama Trucking Association, the American Society of Industrial Security (ASIS), the American Correctional Association, the Alabama Association Community Corrections, and the Court Referral Officer Association of Alabama.
+ASI is a member of the Alabama Trucking Association, the American Society of Industrial Security (ASIS), the American Correctional Association, the Alabama Association Community Corrections, and the Court Referral Officer Association of Alabama.